Ådalen shootings: Aftermath

 At the time of the 1931 events, it was not possible to call in police reinforcements from outside the county.
 Thus, army assistance was the only recourse available to a county governor when the county's police force would be insufficient to deal with large-scale events.
 The shootings highlighted the inadequacy of this state of affairs.
 One effect of the Ådalen shootings was the formation of a national police force in 1933.

-The workers' movement, in spite of the various factions being divided on exactly how to place the blame for the occurred, held a common funeral for the four victims at the Gudmunrå church in Kramfors, where Rickard Sandler (himself born in Ådalen) was the official representative for both government and Swedish Social Democratic Party.
+The workers' movement, in spite of the various factions being divided on exactly how to place the blame for what occurred, held a common funeral for the four victims at the Gudmunrå church in Kramfors, where Rickard Sandler (himself born in Ådalen) was the official representative for both government and Swedish Social Democratic Party.

 Erik Blomberg wrote the poem on the stone: